salomechamma/Whatsup-doc/README.md

 ### The Mechanic behind What's Up Doc

-When the user enters a doctor name, the server, built using the Flask framework, makes a request to the CMS API, the parameters being the name entered.
-It lists of all the different doctors that match the search using the API doctor ID to differentiate them.
+When the User enters a doctor name, the server, built using the Flask framework, makes a request to the CMS API, the parameters being the name entered.
+It lists of all the different doctors that match the search using the API doctor's ID to differentiate them.

-The users selects the right doctor and gets:
+The User selects the right doctor and gets:
-* The doctor contact information
+* The Doctor's contact information
-* A map showing the physician location: the latitude and longitude of the doctor address is retrived using Google maps Geocoder and sent the request to Google Maps API.
+* A map showing the Physician's location: the latitude and longitude of the Doctor's address is retrived using Google maps Geocoder and sent the request to Google Maps API.
 * The yelp score and URL of the doctor page if it exists: a call is made to the Yelp API using the doctor name and location as parameters.
 To make sure the URL and score correspond to the right doctor, I check tht the full doctor name is part of the Yelp business name (title of the Yelp page).
-* An internal rating system where the user can like or unlike a doctor: An ajax call is made to the server using SQL Alchemy to update the number of likes in the Postgress database and at the same time the number of likes and the button action are dynamically updated using JavaScript.
+* An internal rating system where the User can like or unlike a doctor: An ajax call is made to the server using SQL Alchemy to update the number of likes in the Postgress database and at the same time the number of likes and the button action are dynamically updated using JavaScript.
 * Two charts using Chart.js:
     * Pie chart to display the payments from each pharmaceutical company to the doctor.
 After extracting and storing the company that paid the doctors I calculated the total payments  they each made and returned this info as a JSON file to the front end.
     * Bar chart to compare the payments received by the doctor with the state average for the same specialty broken down by pharmaceutical company.